davidretler/N-Body/README.md

 with successive rows representing different points in time.
 You can pipe the output to a file, to view in an external program.
 I suggest viewing the data in either LibreOffice Calc or Microsoft Excel.

 If you're running the program in gui mode, then you should see a window with the planets in it, updating at 60 FPS.
-Here is a screenshot for example, with the Sun and the Earth:
+Here is a screenshot for example, with the Solar System (plus a random extra body), zoomed in to a scale of 2 AU:

 ![Screenshot](./media/screenshot.png)